Lee County Clerk of Court, FL

 Referrals are made to the State Attorney or Local Law Enforcement Office (LEO) when evidence suggests that a criminal activity has or may have occurred.

-Persons reporting fraud, waste, and abuse must provide sufficient details to facilitate an investigation.
+Persons reporting suspected fraud, waste, and abuse must provide sufficient details to facilitate an investigation.
 Immediate reporting is necessary while facts are still fresh in the mind of the complainant.

 Providing supporting documentation directly related to the complaint assists in timely preliminary review and a more efficient investigation, if warranted.
 We may not be able to investigate complaints that are too vague or cannot be corroborated.